Robert-Hughes/rjrssync/README.md

 Existing windows symlink on the dest side, and then a broken Unix symlink on the source side, with the same target link address:
 Currently this will result in an error, as we will attempt to create a Generic symlink on the dest, which will fail.
 In this case it's pretty likely that the user would prefer us to simply leave the dest symlink as it is
 (whether it be a file or folder symlink).

+Trailing slashes on symlinks are handled different on Windows and Linux, see above section on trailing slashes for details.

 It was considered for rjrssync to have two 'modes', as to whether it ignores the symlinks (treats them as